 Receiving positive signals from different mediums works incredibly well.

-To illustrate an example, let’s consider that we’re looking for an established marketing SaaS for managing backlinks to a site.
+To illustrate an example for this B2B Sales stage, let’s consider that we’re looking for an established marketing SaaS for managing backlinks to a site.
 There are different vendors on the market such as Ahrefs, Moz, SEMrush, Serpstat and a few more.